howerj/forth-cpu/readme.md

 * For CRC VHDL code see <http://outputlogic.com/?page_id=321>
 * Better instructions for installation and building the project should be given.
+* Each of the modules that I have made really need tests benches written for them.

 ## Ideas